 The Noise and Vibration CEMP Sub-plan has been prepared in consultation in accordance with A5, C4(b) and C5.
-Consultation was carried out with Bayside Council and NSW Health and key matters raised by the stakeholders during this process are featured in Table 4.
+Consultation was carried out with Bayside Council, Georges River, Canterbury Bankstown Council, NSW Health and Sydney Water.
+Key matters raised by the stakeholders during this process are featured in Table 4.